whitewolf101/Onn.-4k-2023-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 #### Disclaimer

-<b>The content in this blog post is for educational purposes only.
-Use the content as per the regulations.</b>
+<b>The content in this post is for educational purposes only.
+Use the content as per the regulations.
+This is a simple rework of the scripts provided [here] for my 2023 model Onn box, your milage may vary(https://github.com/amit-raut/Onn.-4k-Streaming-Box-Rooting-and-Remote-Button-Remapping)</b>
+-

 <hr>
 </br>
-In this blog post we'll see how we can setup root access and remap remote buttons on `Onn.
-4k Streaming Box`.

-We will use following steps to setup `Onn.
-4k Streaming box`.
-All the scripts mentioned in this post can be found on my Github repo -> [Onn.
-4k Streaming Box Rooting and Remote Button Remapping](https://github.com/amit-raut/Onn.-4k-Streaming-Box-Rooting-and-Remote-Button-Remapping)

 ### Step 1: Perform initial setup with upgrade and Google signin